bbauska/W3Cx-5of5/README.md

 <h3 id="ch5-4-1">5.4.1 What is JSON?
 (4:42)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Live coding video: JSON notation, working with **LocalStorage** and remote data
+Live coding video: JSON notation, working with <b>LocalStorage</b> and remote data

 ![](./images/image512.png){width="6.0in"